MarkMegarry/VEML7700-Arduino-Library/readme.md

 If you are able to, I would appreciate if you could compare the lux value output by this library with the lux value output by a lux meter.

 ## Important
 This library has not been heavily tested!
-As such, it may return inaccurate values, may contain bugs such as infinite loops.
+As such, it **may return inaccurate values, may contain bugs such as infinite loops and may have incorrect logic**.
 I have no affiliation with Vishay or the VEML7700 Ambient Light Sensor.

 ## Adding the Library to Your Sketch